 Mergers and Acquisitions

 Staples two main competitors in the US, Office Depot and OfficeMax, merged in late 2013 to create a combined company with about $17 billion in annual sales, an amount that while impressive is still substantially below the $24 billion and change Staples rang up in fiscal 2013.
 Together, they hoped to create a more formidable rival to Staples, but in early 2015 Staples agreed to acquire the combined entity in a deal worth more than $6 billion.
-The deal is expected to close by the end of 2015 and will create an office supply behemoth with sales of nearly $40 billion.
+The deal was expected to close by the end of 2015 but was stalled after the Federal Trade Commission sued to block the merger.
+The FTC contends that, if allowed, the merger would leave US consumers with only one major office supply retail chain, which could drive prices higher across the office supply marketplace.

 In July 2014, Staples acquired Vancouver-based PNI Digital Media, whose technology enables retailers to offer on-demand personalized products, including business cards, invitations, and photo books, for about $67 million.
 In October 2013, the company purchased San Mateo-based Runa, a software company that helps online retailers increase sales by personalizing the shopping experience.